Philip-robinson/web-demo/README.md

             <td th:text="${entry.surname}"></td>
         </tr>
 ```
-are repeated once for each element in the __allUsers__ list from __Model__, each time setting the variable
+are repeated once for each entry in the __allUsers__ list from __Model__,
-__entry__ to be the next value from the list, these are rendered in the td elements producing an output like:
+each time setting the variable __entry__ to be the next value from the list,
+these are rendered in the td elements producing an output like:

 ```
        <tr>